Advanced Study for Teachers and Students

 Invest in your studentship.

-Our 300-hour Advanced Study program is a great place for you to continue onward, enrich yourself and grow your studentship even more from your already completed 200-hour program.
+Our 300-hour Advanced Study program is a great place for you to continue onward, enrich yourself and grow your studentship even more from your already completed 200-hour/Foundational program.
 Or, if you are a committed student that doesn't teach, the perfect place to further your own practice and study.
 You do not have to be a teacher to benefit from the high-quality education offered here in these programs.
 Building a community of teachers that are mutually supportive of one another, maintaining high standards of continuing study, opening doors of creative possibility, and creating a web of interconnected teaching that crosses boundary and style, at The Bhaktishop we aim to support you and stay centered on what unites you in your continuing journey.

 The community, business and teachers of The Bhaktishop are deeply invested in staff training, meaningful self-education, and building the knowledge, skill and human resource necessary to invest in a more equitable business model.
 We're creating conversations about race, inclusion, trauma-informed practices, and equity on a daily basis here, and aim to make use of these skills in a broader capacity in the yoga community.

 With curriculum designed by Lisa Mae, bringing two decades of teaching and practice to the table, we've curated a program that brings multiple disciplines and wisdom into the overall conversation about yoga and its evolution.
 Courses of study focusing on strong bio-mechanics and the varied language of asana cues, practical tools for sequencing and progressive class structure, intricate hands-on adjustment labs, and deep philosophical study and coursework in the bhakti tradition as well as much more form the basis for this modular program.